-However, a lot of people, including some doctors and psychiatrists, feel the medical model of diagnosis and treatment is not enough.
+However, a lot of people, including some doctors and psychiatrists, feel this medical model of diagnosis and treatment is not enough.
 For example, you might feel that the diagnosis you're given doesn't fully fit your experiences, or that it's simplistic and puts you in a box.
 Other factors – such as your background, lifestyle and other personal circumstances – may be just as important in understanding what you're experiencing and working out how best to help you feel better.

 A diagnosis does not have to shape your entire life, and may come to be a relatively minor part of your identity.

-Initially I took this diagnosis of BDP as an insult, a criticism of my whole being, but then I began to understand that it is just a diagnosis, an explanation of why I feel as I do.
+Initially I took this diagnosis of BPD as an insult, a criticism of my whole being, but then I began to understand that it is just a diagnosis, an explanation of why I feel as I do.